awaisshah228/ERC20_token/README.md

 - Create at least 1 [Metamask wallet](https://metamask.io/faqs/) and change to Rinkeby testnet

 ### Configuration file
 [hardhat.config.js](hardhat.config.js) is the configuration file used by `hardhat` command to execute scripts stored in [scripts](scripts/) folder.
-Notice that `dotenv` library is used to store secret keys or API keys in configuration file and the complete sample can be retrieved at [.env file configuration](#env-file-sample).
+Notice that `dotenv` library is used to store secret keys or API keys in configuration file and the complete sample can be retrieved at [.env file section](#env-file-sample).

 ### Test setup
 After installing all dependencies using `npm install`, all tests should be able to execute using `npx hardhat test` command that will: